FadyaJoudah/Fadya-Joudah/README.md

 ## ✍🏼 About me

-As a Web deveoper and a former translator it is safe to say that I have always been intrested in language from Arabic to English to JavaScripts I'll be growing my stack one languge at a time (the pun is very much intended)
+As a Web deveoper and a former translator it is safe to say that I have always been intrested in languages from Arabic to English to JavaScripts I'll be growing my stack one languge at a time (the pun is very much intended)

 ## 🧠 Skills